 Tissue Structure and Function

-Group Leaders: Sebastian Thomas, M.Sc. and Simon Hubertus, M.Sc.
+Group Leaders: Sebastian Thomas, M.Sc. and Dr. rer. nat.
+Simon Hubertus

 Magnetic Resonance Imaging (MRI) allows non-invasive investigation of tissue structure and function.
 Our contribution to this vast field in MRI is the development of innovative measurement techniques and analysis methods.
 The understanding of how MRI reflects composition and functionality of tissue – down to the size of cells – is important for the improvement of diagnostics and therapy in patient care.
 Nevertheless, the motivation for our work remains closely linked to clinical demands.
 In pathologies, such as cancer, stroke or inflammatory diseases, we investigate how tissue alterations can be assessed as early as possible.
 Our main tools are MRI methods for the measurement of perfusion, diffusion and oxygenation allowing tissue characterization with respect to blood supply, oxygen consumption and cellular composition.